SharePoint/sp-dev-docs/docs/schema/calendarviewstyles-element-deploymentmanifestspwebpart.md

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represents an object specifying the style of a SharePoint calendar Web Part.
+Represents an object specifying the style of a SharePoint calendar web part.

 ## Definition